-Our taxi stopped in the middle of the street and we were told we'll have to walk the rest of the way, about 500 metres, as the laneway was too narrow for a vehicle.
-Our suitcases were pulled out of the boot and we headed into an alleyway between high buildings, with our taxi driver in the lead pulling Ginny's suitcase, me pulling mine, and Ginny with two backpacks.
+Our taxi stopped in the middle of the street and we were told we'll have to walk the rest of the way, about 500 metres, as the alleyway was too narrow for a vehicle.
+Our suitcases were pulled out of the boot and we headed into the dim chasm between the buildings with our taxi driver in the lead pulling Ginny's suitcase, me pulling mine, and Ginny with two backpacks.
 It had been raining, the fog was starting to close in and the paving stones were slick with a mix of mud, cow dung and God knows what else.

-Finally we arrived at our accomodation, Backpacker's Park, not a good choice.
+Finally we arrived at our accomodation, Backpacker's Park, not a good choice as it turned out.
 We were booked in for three nights and the two young men behind the reception desk asked us for full cash payment upfront, they had no eftpos they claimed.
-We refused, saying we would pay when we checked out, as was customary.
+Already feeling uneasy, we refused, saying we would pay when we checked out, as was customary.

 We asked to see the kitchen where, according to their Agoda listing, we could make ourselves breakfast to be enjoyed in their communal dining area.
 It was the pits, located on the top floor and open to the elements, fair game for every cockroach, rat and thieving monkey living on the ghats.
 A dried out pot of half eaten curry languished on the cooktop.
-We took one look around and backed out, knowing we'd not be going in there again.
+We took one look and backed out, knowing we'd not be going in there again.
 The dining area was a construction zone, new flooring being laid, so also out of bounds.

 By this time I was stressed and cranky.
 Neither of us was happy with our rooms, there wasn't even as much as a drinking glass supplied.
-We stayed there for one night as it was too late to leave by then.
+We decided to stay for one night as it was too late to leave by then.
 I booked us new rooms at Palace of the Ganges Hotel on Assi Ghat early the next morning and we were packed up and standing at the reception desk, ready to check out, by 7.00am.
 'The boss is asleep' we were told.
-'Wake him up then, if you want your money, as we are leaving now,' I told them.
+'Wake him up then, if you want your money, as we are leaving now,' I replied.
+Needless to say, they did.

 So, we're settled into our new room and things are looking up.
 Ginny told me today that her pedometer app has announced we have walked the distance from London to Paris in the past month.
 I'm not surprised...